 Those folk singing and telling tales weren’t her fault, but hopefully she could steer it to her advantage.
 The more stories they told, the more likely she’d win her own captaincy.
 He couldn’t keep her cooped up under his command forever, and the sooner he set her free, the sooner she’d stop overshadowing him.

-She cocked her head and gave him an apologetic smile before looking sidelong at Barrels.
+She gave him an apologetic smile before looking sidelong at Barrels.
 “The governor’s ball tonight—I take it that’ll be up at her mansion.”
 If she could sneak in, she might be able to find out something about this pirate hunter.
 And if she knew something of him, of his weaknesses, then she’d have the upper hand in stealing his pretty ship.

 “And the hunter’s going?”

 “Aye, she’s invited him—reckon she wants to dangle her daughter in front of him like some prize.”

-Perry narrowed her eyes.
+Perry canted her head.
 “What are you plotting, Vice?”